NOAA/National Weather Service's Warning Decision Training BranchUnited States Department of Commerce

 NOTE: We recommend that you use either Google Chrome or Safari to complete the lessons.

 Click on the panels below to access the content for each topic of the course.
-For most lessons, there will be two ways to access the training materials:

-The lesson content is the same for each link.
-NWS employees enrolled in the RAC should use the LMS Version in link to ensure they receive completion credit.
 We have RAC handout PDFs available to print out that contains the slides and speaker notes for most lessons.
 Those handouts are available for each topic in the collapsible panels below with built in navigation for web viewing.

 Orientation